EdLlewellin/PyroTracker/README.md

 * **Auto-Advance:** Optionally enable automatic frame advance after adding/updating a point via the "Frame Advance" panel.
 Control the number of frames to advance using the spin box.
 * **Scale Configuration:**
     * Set a pixel-to-meter scale using input boxes for "m/px" or "px/m" in the "Scale Configuration" panel.
 Entering a value in one box automatically calculates the reciprocal.
+    * **Set Scale by Feature:** Define scale by clicking the 'Set' button, clicking two points on a feature of known length in the image view, and entering the real-world distance in the dialog.
+A 'Show scale line' checkbox toggles the visibility of this defined line on the image.
     * Reset the scale using the reset button.
     * A "Display in meters" checkbox allows toggling the units for displayed data in the "Points" table.
     * A "Show Scale Bar" checkbox allows toggling the visibility of the on-screen scale bar.
 Both checkboxes are only enabled if a valid scale is set.